 If you are a turkey, you expect to be fed.
 That is all that you know and any "reasonable" forecast would say that food will come at the same time the next day.
 Unfortunately, the next day is thanksgiving and on that day an event more significant than all others happens and you are killed.

-The absense of evidence for your demise, is not evidence of the absense of said demise.
+The absence of evidence for your demise, is not evidence of the absence of said demise.
 It just means you haven't seen it.
 Your model of the world "food in the morning may be right" but the game might not be what you think it is.

 There are two worlds of randomness: mediocristan and extremistan.